Dayton.FYI

 These are the systems that collect, organize, and make accessible the raw material that journalists, analysts, Documenters, and residents use.

-Public Records Archive and Proactive Disclosure
+Public Records Library and Proactive Disclosure

-In Tier 1: proactive disclosure mandates requiring city agencies automatically publish structured public records without individual records requests.
-This is the single most transformative element of Tier 1 — and the most operationally demanding.
+In Tier 1: a proactive disclosure mandate, as part of the 2027 ballot initiative, would require city agencies automatically publish public records without individual records requests.
 Records covered include: all city contracts over $10,000 (full text, vendor, amount); all use-of-force incident reports (non-restricted fields); all property tax abatement agreements; all TIF district financial reports; all commission voting records and meeting minutes; all budget amendments; all zoning variance decisions; all city employee salary and overtime records; all building permit issuances above a value threshold; all competitive bid results and sole-source justifications.
-Implementation would be phased, beginning with records that are easiest to publish in structured format and expanding over a defined timeline.
+This is an operationally demanding ask for any agency, and a phased implementation would be necessary to allow the proper technical implementation.
+All proactive disclosure is subject to the data governance principles described in Section V.

 Open API